 Another excellent resource that we strongly recommend is the Bob Graham Center for Public Service.
 They have an experiential learning component that includes public service internships at the local, state, and federal level.
 Be sure to subscribe to their email updates where lots of internships are posted.

 And, finally, we occasionally receive postings from law firms or other organizations who are looking to hire undergraduates for law-related positions.
-Whenever we receive those types of postings, we advertise them on the pre-law listserv, so be sure to join our pre-law listserv if you haven’t already.
+Whenever we receive those types of postings, we advertise them on the Pre-Law Email List, so subscribe.

 Community Service and Service Learning